 Sobriety challenges are a time of reflection, learning, and growth.
 We’ve seen many Monument members begin their journey with a sobriety challenge, and continue to build upon that progress through long-term sobriety or moderation.
 Sober September is a great way to kick-start sustainable, enriching lifestyle changes.
 If Sober September feels good to you, you may want to continue into Sober October and beyond.

-Tips for Sober September success (whatever that means to you)
+7 Tips for Sober September Success

 Changing your relationship with alcohol can be both rewarding and difficult.
 If Sober September isn’t easy for you, you are not alone.
 Regardless of your current drinking habits, you can make meaningful progress.
 Here are a few tips to empower you along the way.